detrohutt/babel-plugin-import-graphql/README.md

 ## How it works

-It inserts the __content__ of the _imported file_ directly into the _importing file_, assigning it to a variable with the same identifier of the _import statement_, thus replacing the _import statement_ and the _file path_ by its resulting raw content (no parsing occurs).
+When you `import` a `.graphql` or `.gql` file, it is parsed into a GraphQL AST object by the `gql` function from `graphql-tag`.
+This AST object is inserted directly into the _importing file_, in a variable with the name defined in the _import statement_.
+The import should be treated as a default import(name whatever you want; no braces necessary)

 ## Caveats